 Perhaps your life is changing before your eyes.
 Is the nest already empty?
 Are littles running around calling for granny?
 Maybe you’re trying to rediscover yourself or even reinvent yourself.

 Question for you — When was the last time you did something just for you?
 Without feeling guilty?
 Really!?!
 That long???

 Well, welcome to rhubarb etc. Come in, pour yourself a glass of wine and get comfortable.
 Let’s talk, share some stories.

 Tell us how your day went, we really want to hear.

-I created Rhubarb etc. to give these wonderful women, like you, a beautiful place to spend some ‘me time’ on the internet, ’cause you know there’s a lot of ugly out there.
-Rhubarb is a magazine, and a forum, full of entertainment, encouragement, wit, the occasional nugget of wisdom and, hopefully, a smidge of empowerment.
+I created rhubarb etc. to give these wonderful women, like you, a beautiful place to spend some ‘me time’ on the internet, ’cause you know there’s a lot of ugly out there. rhubarb etc. is a magazine, full of entertainment, encouragement, wit, the occasional nugget of wisdom and, hopefully, a smidge of empowerment.

 Among my favourite words to live by is this quote by author, Jennifer Crusie.
 “Feel no guilt.
 Getting married and giving birth does not mean that you have sold your life away to perfectly healthy people who can get their own damn socks.”